sanchitdilipjain/rolling-update-in-ecs/docs/index.md

   - **Perform Rolling Update**

-      - Let's modify server.js file and update the greeting message on line no 3, save and close the file.
+      - Let's modify the server.js file, update the greeting message in line no 3, and save and close the file.

         <img src="images/image12.png" class="inline" width="700" height="500"/>